The Battling Bastards of Bataan

 “This bronze is presented to the Andersonville National Historic Site by the “Battling Bastards of Bataan,” an organization comprised of the survivors of the Battle for Bataan, 02 Jan. - 9 April 1942, the subsequent “Death March,” the “Hell Ships” and imprisonment as prisoners of war of the Japanese.
 It is to serve as a reminder that the precepts of courage, devotion to duty and sacrifice have not and will not become outmoded.”
 09 April 1998.

 Location.
 32° 11.831′ N, 84° 7.612′ W. Marker is in Andersonville, Georgia, in Macon County.
-Marker is on POW Road.
+Memorial is on POW Road.
+The marker is affixed to the exterior wall of the patio in the back of the National Prisoner of War Museum at the Andersonville National Historic Site.
 Touch for map.
-The marker is affixed to the exterior wall of the patio in the back of the National Prisoner of War Museum at the Andersonville National Historic Site.
 Marker is in this post office area: Andersonville GA 31711, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on February 9, 2018.
-This page originally submitted on March 13, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 325 times since then and 26 times this year.
+It was originally submitted on March 13, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 456 times since then and 25 times this year.
 Photos: 1. submitted on January 24, 2018, by J. Makali Bruton of Querétaro, Mexico.
 2, 3, 4. submitted on March 13, 2016, by Don Morfe of Baltimore, Maryland.
 5. submitted on January 24, 2018, by J. Makali Bruton of Querétaro, Mexico.
 6. submitted on February 9, 2018, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.